wp-plugins/home-quick-links/readme.txt

     1. Add the `[quick_links]` shortcode in the page where you want the buttons to be displayed
     1. Add the following line of code in a theme PHP file `if ( function_exists( 'home_quick_links' ) ) { home_quick_links(); }`
+1. To change the size of the images, add this line  of code in your theme’s `functions.php` file and edit the dimensions: `add_image_size( 'home_quick_link', '500', '300' );`

 == Changelog ==
+= 1.5 =
+ - Add support for custom thumbnail sizes

+= 1.4.1 =
+ - Make image output more accessibility-friendly

 = 1.4 =
  - Add support for ending date